Unit rationale, description and aim

 Learning and teaching strategy and rationale

-This unit uses an active learning approach to support students in the exploration of knowledge essential to the discipline.
-Students are provided with choice and variety in how they learn.
-Students are encouraged to contribute to asynchronous weekly discussions.
-Active learning opportunities provide students with opportunities to practice and apply their learning in situations similar to their future professions.
+This unit uses an active learning approach to support students in the exploration of knowledge essential to recovery oriented mental health practice.
+Students are expected to contribute to asynchronous weekly discussions to learn from others experiences and perspectives.
+Active learning opportunities provide students with opportunities to practice and apply their learning in their work settings.
 Activities encourage students to bring their own examples to demonstrate understanding and application, and to engage constructively with their peers.
-Students receive regular and timely feedback on their learning, which includes information on their progress.

-Through an online learning platform, students will have the opportunity to reflect on the complexity of applying recovery-oriented principles in their practice, explore and consider different types of appropriate holistic assessments and therapeutic interventions, theories of recovery and holism in mental health practice, concepts of collaboration and partnership that is inclusive of the individual, their family group and their community.
-In constructing knowledge about individual care needs, care planning and care implementation, students will evaluate different strategies that are both safe and conducive to quality recovery-oriented mental health care.
+Students will have the opportunity to reflect on the complexity of applying recovery-oriented principles in their practice, explore and consider different types of appropriate holistic assessments and therapeutic interventions, theories of recovery and holism in mental health practice, concepts of collaboration and partnership that is inclusive of the individual, their family group and their community.
+In constructing knowledge about individual recovery needs, recovery planning and recovery implementation, students will evaluate different strategies that are both safe and conducive to quality recovery-oriented mental health practice.

 Representative texts and references